RogueTensor/bitagent_subnet/README.md

 A: Asked and [answered by Carro](https://discord.com/channels/799672011265015819/1161765008347254915/1188957429392756818)

 Q: Are there any required subscriptions or APIs?\
-A: No - no subs, no external companies, in fact we'd rather the community build something amazing rather than relying on corporations.
+A: No - no subs, no external companies, in fact we'd rather the community build amazing AI capabilities than relying on corporations.

 ---